OuassimMilous/RT1/README.md

 - If it isn't:

-- - Find the closest free token.
+ - Find the closest free token.
-- - If a free token is found, go and grab it.
+ - If a free token is found, go and grab it.
-- - If no free tokens are found:
+ - If no free tokens are found:
-- - - Check if all tokens are in the goal If yes, break the loop.
+  - Check if all tokens are in the goal If yes, break the loop.
 If not, turn around until you find more tokens.

 - If it is:
-- - Find the closest goal.
+  - Find the closest goal.
-- - If a goal is found, go release the token.
+  - If a goal is found, go release the token.
-- - If no goal is found, turn around until you find one.
+  - If no goal is found, turn around until you find one.
 End loop.

 if the loop ends it means all the tokens are in the goal aand the program ends.

-## pseudo Code:
+## The Pseudo Code:

 ```